modxorg/Docs/en/making-sites-with-modx/tag-syntax.md

 Adopting this simplified format allows the new parser to be fully-recursive, following a source-order mechanism that does not depend on regular expressions.

 Previously, each tag set was parsed independently in a specific order, one level at a time, with any embedded tags delayed until the next pass.
 Now tags are parsed as they are encountered regardless of the element types they represent, and embedded tags are parsed before the outer tag to allow much more complex tags to be composed.
-Combined with the ability to use the previously reserved ? & and = symbols in tag strings (when escaped by the infamous backtick, e.g. `&param=`?=&is ok now, wow!?&=``), MODx Content Tags offer a powerful new set of capabilities for mashing up your content.
+Combined with the ability to use the previously reserved ? & and = symbols in tag strings (when escaped by the infamous backtick, e.g. `¶m=`?=&is ok now, wow!?&=``), MODx Content Tags offer a powerful new set of capabilities for mashing up your content.

 ### Comment tags